-On January 31, 2023 the Company held the Special Meeting ("Special Meeting") of Shareholders where the Private Placement with Nascent Exploration Pty Ltd. was approved by the majority of disinterested shareholders and the TSX.
+On January 31, 2023 the Company held a Special Meeting of Shareholders where the Private Placement with Fortescue was approved by the majority of disinterested shareholders and the TSX.

-At the Special Meeting of the disinterested shareholders, 85,214,269 votes were represented and 92.40% of the disinterested shareholders approved the private placement.
+At the Special Meeting of the disinterested shareholders, 21,303,567 votes were represented and 92.40% of the disinterested shareholders approved the private placement.

-On February 2, 2023, the Company announced that it had closed the previously announced private placement with Nascent Exploration Pty.
-Ltd., raising Cdn\$4,000,000, of which, Cdn\$1,000,000 has been used to repay the principal amount of the loan advanced by Fortescue, in addition, Fortescue has waived the payment of any interest accruing on the Loan.
+In February 2023, the Company announced that it had closed the previously announced private placement, Fortescue subscribed for 5,555,556 common shares at a price of \$0.72 per share and increased its shareholding in the Company to 25.4% from 19.4%. the private placement raised Cdn\$4,000,000, of which, Cdn\$1,000,000 has been used to repay the principal amount of the loan advanced by Fortescue, in addition, Fortescue has waived the payment of any interest accruing on the Loan.